isabel-kline/Kelley_Lab_Notebook/Germany_RNASeq_Libraries.md

 remixed order from extraction order

 Brains second, sample count: 18.

 remixed order from extraction order

 Library prep bar: need 1 ug input

 PCR cycles: 10

 Month of Experiment: 7/24

+redid library prep on 8 samples with poor library prep yield using the same indexes as from the first round.

 # Data